MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/eu-national-identification-number.md

 ### <a name="format"></a>Formato

-Dieci cifre che contiene una barra rovesciata
+Dieci cifre contenenti una barra rovesciata

 ### <a name="pattern"></a>Modello

-Dieci cifre che contiene una barra rovesciata:
+Dieci cifre che contengono una barra rovesciata:

 ### <a name="checksum"></a>Checksum